Articunatu/Turn-Based-Battles/README.md

 * Scriptable Objects
 * State Machine
 * Animation: DOTWeen package
-* Networking: Will change from Photo to Azure Playfab
+* Networking: Currently Photon for, but will change to Azure Playfab